Skip to main content

 • if the employee is transferring to another NHS related location for example, GP practice, acute trust. they may retain the smartcard, but their trust profile must be removed

 • employees leaving the NHS will have their certificate(s) revoked and the PBAC assigned to them in CIM removed.
 It is the responsibility of the local RA teams and sponsors to remove all PBAC positions assigned on the persons last day.
 Future end dates can be given on a PBAC in advance of an individual leaving the organisation.
-The Central RA team as part of the IG toolkit run monthly leavers report to audit local RA teams and sponsors to make sure the PBAC’s have been removed in a timely manner
+The Central RA team as part of the IG toolkit run monthly leavers report to the audit local RA teams and sponsors to make sure the PBAC’s have been removed in a timely manner

 There are occasions when it is necessary to deactivate a smartcard by revoking the smartcard certificate.
 Reasons for this include: